marcel-ellert/plc-testbench/README.md

     original_audio_tracks = [(OriginalAudio, OriginalAudioSettings('Blues_Drums.wav')),
                             (OriginalAudio, OriginalAudioSettings('Blues_Piano.wav'))]
 ```
-Afterwards you can start the testbench with your specific settings by commiting/uncomitting and changing the setup to your specific needs.
+Afterwards you can set up the testbench settings by commenting in/out and/or changing the setup to your specific needs.
+The format is adapted in `plctestbench.ipynb` so that simple commenting out and commenting in is possible.
+Here, however, it is shortened for reasons of clarity.
-You need to click on the Icon with two arrows pointing to the right ('restart the kernel and run all the cells').
+To start the testbench you need to click on the Icon with two arrows pointing to the right.
 You will find both the audio files and the results in the folder specified in `input_files`.

 Important Information: The DeepLearningPLC algorithm requires the `packet_size` to be set to 128 in the `Settings` of the `PacketLossSimulator` of choice.